-2022 COMPENSATION OVERVIEW
+2023 COMPENSATION OVERVIEW

-We entered 2022 expecting our business to achieve:
+We entered 2023 expecting our business to achieve:

-- Substantial increases in product shipments and sales, both in the United States and outside the United States; - Improvement in our operating and gross margins; - Positive cash flow from operations; and - Various goals relating to our customer satisfaction and a new product submission to the U.S. Food and Drug Administration for the clearance of a new product.
+- Substantial increases in product shipments and sales, both in the United States and outside the United States; - Improvement in our operating and gross margins; - Positive cash flow from operations; and - · Various goals relating to our customer satisfaction and multiple new product launches in the United States.

-When designing our 2022 executive compensation program, the Committee considered a number of factors, including the business objectives set forth above, the 2022 budget approved by our board of directors, and the intense competition for executive talent within the medical device and technology industries, both generally and within the geographic regions in which we operate.
-In addition, the Committee considered the continued importance of retaining and motivating our employees during uncertain global macroeconomic conditions and a particularly competitive environment for talent.
+When designing our 2023 executive compensation program, the Committee considered a number of factors, including the business objectives set forth above, the 2023 budget approved by our board of directors, and the intense competition for talent within the medical device and technology industries, both generally and within the geographic regions in which we operate.
+In addition, the Committee considered the continued importance of retaining and motivating our employees during a period in which we planned to launch multiple new products.

-In making compensation decisions for 2022, the Committee focused on several key factors of our executive compensation program, as follows:
+In making compensation decisions for 2023, the Committee focused on several key factors of our executive compensation program, as follows:

-- Stockholder feedback in response to our engagement outreach; - A peer group analysis performed by our independent compensation consultant; - Reviewing total NEO compensation compared to the 60th percentile of the peer group; - Allocating a meaningful proportion of the total cash compensation opportunity to our annual short-term cash incentive plan, under which executives are only eligible to receive cash bonuses upon the achievement of certain predetermined financial and operational performance goals; and - Allocating a meaningful proportion of the total compensation opportunity to longer-term incentive equity awards aligning with the interests of our stockholders.
+- Stockholder feedback in response to our engagement outreach; - · A peer group analysis performed by our independent compensation consultant; - Reviewing total NEO compensation compared to the 60th percentile of the peer group; - Allocating a meaningful proportion of the total cash compensation opportunity to our annual short-term cash incentive plan, under which executives are only eligible to receive cash bonuses upon the achievement of certain predetermined financial and operational performance goals; and - Allocating a meaningful proportion of the total compensation opportunity to longer-term incentive equity awards aligning with the interests of our stockholders.